datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect4_resource_allocation.md

 ### Schedules
 * Activity schedules
- ...Indicating start and completion dates for each activity.
+   Indicating start and completion dates for each activity.

 * Resource schedule
- ...Indicating dates when resources needed and the levels of available resources.
+   Indicating dates when resources needed and the levels of available resources.

 * Cost schedule
- ...Showing accumulative costs, total spending over time.
+   Showing accumulative costs, total spending over time.

 ### Resource allocation
 * Resource types
   * Includes labour, equipment, materials, space, services etc.
   * Time (duration)
      Can often be reduced by adding more staff.
   * Money
      Used to buy other types of resources.